How much does a YouTuber earn?

 When people ask 'How much does a YouTuber earn per month?', the answer really depends on how many other pies the YouTuber has their fingers in.
 To put it into perspective, you’ve got to generate more than one million views per month to replace a full-time income if you’re relying on AdSense alone.
 PewDiePie, Lilly Singh, Jake & Logan Paul, and Smosh earn around $20 per minute on YouTube because they’ve established, grown, and monetized their channels beyond AdSense.

-To save time, money, and stress, pro YouTubers often use royalty-free music for their videos.
-Because who has time to deal with complicated licensing jargon when you’ve got content to create?
+To save time, money, and stress, pro YouTubers often use direct-licensed music for their videos.
+Explore our catalog below.

 How else do YouTubers make money?